 Some accounts I have had running the programs longer than the others.

-The @agorapulse and @scottayres are pretty obvious as to who they belong to. @thesmbuzz is a secondary Twitter account of mine for a blog and podcast I was had (and sometimes still post to).
-I am however active on Twitter with it.
+The @agorapulse and @scottayres are obvious as to who they belong to. @thesmbuzz is my secondary Twitter account for a blog and podcast I had (and sometimes still post to).
+I am, however, active on Twitter with it.

 The @spacewalkctx account on Instagram is my local business account and has been active for a few years.
 The @gracebiblegatesville is the Instagram account for the church I attend, and I do some social media for.

-All of the accounts used were established and actively posting before, during and after the tests.
+All the accounts used were established and actively posting before, during and after the tests.

-Although I was doing all of this for a test I also wanted to do it like anyone else would and to increase engagement on the accounts.
+I also wanted to go about following/unfollowing like anyone else would (not just strictly for this test) and to increase engagement on the accounts.

 @Agorapulse: Followed users that had tweeted certain hashtags